-The House then went into a Committee of Ways and Means, when the CHANCELLOR OF THE EXCHE-QUER said :-
+The House then went into a Committee of Ways and Means, when the CHANCELLOR OF THE EXCHE-QUER said:-

-"In the estimate which he had submitted in the previous April, he set down the public revenue for the year ending in April next at 86,339,000%, and up to the present time that estimate had held good, with the exception of 200,000l. expected from stamps on bankers' cheques, but which had been since abandoned, leaving the amount 86,139,000%.
-The expenditure, including the loan to Sardinia and the repayment of the advances on Exchequer-bills, had amounted to 81,899,0001. which. deducted from the receipts, left a margin of 4,240,000l.
-The estimate for civil service had been 6,500,0001.; the actual vote lately agreed to was 6,506,000L, agreeing almost exactly with the estimate.
+"In the estimate which he had submitted in the previous April, he set down the public revenue for the year ending in April next at \$6,339,0001., and up to the present time that estimate had held good, with the exception of 200,000l. expected from stamps on bankers' cheques, but which had been since abandoned, leaving the amount 86,139,000l.
+The expenditure, including the loan to Sardinia and the repayment of the advances on Exchequer-bills, had amounted to 81,899,0001. which, deducted from the receipts, left a margin of 4,240,000l.
+The estimate for civil service had been 6,500,000l.; the actual vote lately agreed to was 6,506,000L, agreeing almost exactly with the estimate.
 But with respect to the military estimates, the case was different.
-The original estimates for the three heads, army, commissariat, and militia, were 16,221,000L, since which a supplemental commissariat estimate had been taken of 2,568,000%, making the total for the three heads 18,789,000%.
+The original estimates for the three heads, army, commissariat, and militia, were 16,221,000%, since which a supplemental commissariat estimate had been taken of 2,568,000%, making the total for the three heads 18,789,000%.
 There was reason to hope that here the original estimate would exceed rather than fall short of the actual expenditure.
-The original estimate for the navy and transport service was 16,633,000%; the supplemental estimate, 2,725,000l.; making together, 19,379,000l.; while the actual expenditure for four months had been 7,649,000%.
-This multiplied by three would give nearly 23,000,000l., a sum exceeding considerably the original estimate; but it was hoped that the expenditure of the four months was not to be taken as a criterion for the year.
-The original and supplemental estimates for the Ordnance were 8,644,000%.
-The expenditure for four months had been 2,812,000l., which multiplied by three would give 8,438,000/.
-The total results were these :--- Original estimates, 43,677,0001. ; supplemental.
-In answer to Mr. WILLIAMS, he was understood to say that one million and a half of the vote of last year remains to the credit of the Exchequer. to the sum which the House had voted for the estimates he would still have an unappropriated margin of 2.000,000L, though this apparent margin, practically, was nearly absorbed.
-The receipts of the revenue during the first four months of the financial year, had been, on the whole, satisfactory.
-The amount of Exchequer-bills outstanding on the 31st of July was 17,099,400%, and that of Exchequer-bonds outstanding
+The original estimate for the navy and transport service was 16,633,000%; the supplemental estimate, 2,725,000%; making together, 19,379,000L; while the actual expenditure for four months had been 7,649,000%.
+This multiplied by three would give nearly 23,000,000L, a sum exceeding considerably the original estimate; but it was hoped that the expenditure of the four months was not to be taken as a criterion for the year.
+The original and supplemental estimates for the Ordnance were 8,644,000l.
+The expenditure for four months had been 2,812,000l., which multiplied by three would give 8,438,000%.
+The total results were these :--- Original estimates, 43,677,000l.; supplemental, If the expenditure should amount to the estimate. of 2,000,0001., though this apparent margin, practically, was nearly absorbed.
+The receipts of the revenue during the first four months of the financial year. had been, on the whole, satisfactory.
+The amount of Exchequer-bills outstanding on the 31st of July was 17,099,400L, and that of Exchequer-bonds outstanding was 6,000,000%.
+As there was no other alternative than that of raising the additional Ways and Means at this period of the session, he trusted it would meet the approbation of the Committee."
+He accordingly moved a series of resolutions, authonising the Lords of the Treasury to issue Exchequer-bills to the extent of 7,000,000l., and, in case Exchequer-bills be not issued for that full sum, authorising the issue of Exchequer-bonds, bearing interest not exceeding four per cent,, to such an amount as would make up the whole sum of 7,000,000L, such Exchequer-bonds to be paid off at par within six years of their date.
+After some observations from Mr. GLADSTONE, Mr. DISRAELI, and Mr. GLYN (none of whom, however, made any opposition), the resolutions were agreed to.